 Poker Bluff vs. Semi-Bluff

 Let’s start by defining the difference between a bluff and a semi-bluff.
 In poker, “bluff” is the technical term for a bet or raise you make with a hand you don’t think is the strongest at the table.
-The goal of a bluff is to get an opponent (that you believe has a better hand) to fold.
-The hallmark of a true bluff is that you have no chance of winning if you get called.
+The goal of a bluff is to get an opponent (that you believe has a better hand) to fold or to prompt an opponent (that you believe has a worse hand) to create a larger pot that you will win.
+The hallmark of a true and traditional bluff is that you have no chance of winning if you get called.
 In contrast, a semi-bluff is a bluff where you stand a chance to improve your hand with later cards and possibly win, even if your bluff gets called.

 The Benefits of Semi-Bluffing

 In a nutshell, semi-bluffing is raising or betting with a drawing hand that has decent potential to improve by the turn of the river.
-Suppose you’re holding the ace of diamonds and four of diamonds, and the flop produces a king of diamonds, queen of clubs, and two of diamonds.
-This provides you with a straight draw on diamonds.
+Suppose you’re holding A-4 of diamonds, and the flop produces a king of diamonds, a queen of clubs, and two of diamonds.
+This gives you a flush draw.
 Raising in this situation is a semi-bluff.

-The big advantage of semi-bluffing is that it provides you with two different ways to win while playing poker online.
+The big advantage of semi-bluffing is that it provides two different ways to win while playing poker.
 You could hit your draw and make the best hand, or your opponent could fold to your bluff, leaving you with the pot.

 Another benefit of semi-bluffing is that betting out instead of checking gives you the initiative in the hand.
 Additionally, semi-bluffing can help disguise your hand, as many players will expect you to check and call with a drawing hand rather than betting or raising.
 As a result, the element of surprise when you do hit your draw will be much greater and could translate into bigger potential wins.